SoftCircuits/OrderedDictionary/README.md

 };
 ```

 Like a dictionary, items can by accessed by key.
-You can also use the `ByIndex` property to access an item using a 0-based index.
+They can also be accessed using a 0-based index.
+Because it's possible for the key to be of type `int`, you use the `ByIndex` property to access an item using an index.

 ```cs
 Assert.AreEqual("Gary Wilson", dictionary[127]);